Return to the main TTYtter page

 even if UTF-8 is "off."
 This is particularly useful for web applications.

-Starting in version 0.5.1, &descape will also convert many
+&descape will also convert many

 ampersand-escaped entities into ASCII as well, unless argument 2 is true